Table of Contents

 pkgsrc's compiler wrappers, use

-variable.
+the USE_LANGUAGES variable.
 Allowed values

 currently are: